 H.M.I.
 Reports compiled during the 1940s noted that the Camphill schools were the only form of educational provision available for children with severe learning disabilities.
 Such children were at this time more commonly termed as a health problem.

 In 1955 after parental requests, the first adult provision was established by the Camphill movement.
 The Camphill Village Trust Limited (a company limited by guarantee and not having a share capital) was formed in October 1954.

-There are now nine Camphill Village Trust communities, providing a home for almost 400 adults with a learning disability.
+There are now nine Camphill Village Trust communities throughout England, providing a homes foradults with a learning disability.
 Other Camphill communities have been established both in the UK and worldwide.
 The Camphill Movement is far from static.
 Its very name suggests its openness to change and its history over seventy-five years is witness to this.
 New challenges are always being presented: many are taken up either by new developments in existing centres or by the founding of new communities.